BeeFit: Fitness & Wellness

 Quick Take

-• Hitting 1.6 grams of protein per kilogram of body weight daily appears to be the key variable, regardless of protein source.
+• Hitting enough total daily protein—often around 1.6 grams per kilogram of body weight during resistance training—appears to be the key variable for most lifters.

 • Non-soy plant proteins and whole plant-based diets may still produce slightly less muscle mass than animal protein, according to a 2025 meta-analysis of 43 randomized controlled trials.

 You have probably heard that you need whey and steak to build serious muscle.
 For decades, this was treated as settled science.
-Animal protein has more essential amino acids, more leucine, and a higher anabolic ceiling.
-End of story.
+Animal protein usually has more essential amino acids and leucine per serving, which gives it a technical advantage.
+But that is not the whole story.

 Except it may not be the end of the story.
 A growing body of long-term research is revealing something the short-term studies missed: when total protein intake is high enough, the source of that protein matters a lot less than previously thought.
 Here is what the latest science actually says, and what it means for how you eat.